jonkeane/keypi/README.md

 sudo service bluetooth stop
 ```

-The `input` Bluetooth plugin needs to be removed so that it does not grab the sockets we require access to.
+The `input` and `battery` Bluetooth plugins need to be removed so that it does not grab the sockets we require access to.
 As the original author says the way this was documented could be improved.
 If you want to restart the daemon (without the input plugin) from the command line then the following would seem the preferred:
 ```
-sudo /usr/lib/bluetooth/bluetoothd -P input
+sudo /usr/lib/bluetooth/bluetoothd --noplugin=input,battery
 ```

 If you want to make this the default for this Raspberry Pi then modify the `/lib/systemd/system/bluetooth.service` file.
 You will need to change the Service line from: